showyourwork/showyourwork/docs/layout.rst

     # syntax allowed.
     arxiv_tarball_exclude:

-    # Figure dependencies.
-Each entry should be the name of a figure script
+    # Script dependencies.
+Each entry should be the name of a Python script
-    # relative to the ``src/figures`` directory.
+    # relative to the ``src/`` directory.
 These entries, in turn,
     # should contain a list of dependencies, relative to the same folder.
-    figure_dependencies:
+    dependencies:

     # Zenodo metadata.
 This should be a list of dataset names relative to the
-    # ``src/figures`` directory.
-Each one should contain either a ``generate``
+    # ``src/`` directory.
+Each one should contain either a Zenodo ``id``
-    # or a ``download`` key, each containing instructions on how to generate
+    # for an existing deposit or instructions on how to generate and upload
-    # or download the dataset, respectively.
-Please see the documentation for
+    # a new deposit.
+Please see the documentation on `Custom workflows` for
-    # `Custom workflows` for more information.
+    # more information.
     zenodo: